snipercup/CDDA-Content-Manager/doc/Using the Content Editor.md

 # Content Editor

 This guide describes how to use the content editor.
+For maintaining the content editor, please see [Developing the Content Editor](https://github.com/snipercup/CDDA-Content-Manager/blob/master/doc/Developing%20the%20Content%20Editor.md)

 # Opening the content editor
 If you just opened the content manager, you have to navigate to the content editor.